davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-The `properties-include.xml` defines Logback "*local*" scoped properties or variables common to SBDG’s configuration of {pivotal-gemfire-name}
+The `properties-include.xml` defines Logback "*local*" scoped properties or variables common to SBDG’s configuration of VMware GemFire logging.
-logging.